Rob--W/extension-dev-tools/safari/README.md

         chmod -w private_key.key cer_sign_request.csr

 3. Upload `cer_sign_request.csr` to Apple, and download the certificate (link at step 1).
+4. *Optional*.
+Only necessary if you wish to use the Extension Builder GUI in Apple Safari.
-4. Install the certificate on your OS.
+   Install the certificate on your OS.
    My `.key` and `.csr` files were created on a different computer, so Safari did not accept my downloaded `safari_extension.cer` (because the corresponding private key was not found at the machine).